Elevate Recovery

 Monoamine Oxidase Inhibitors or MAOIs

 These are some of the first antidepressants to be made; they work by blocking the monoamine oxidase enzyme.
 This way, the enzyme can no longer block neurotransmitters in the brain and freely flow throughout the brain.
-These types of antidepressants don’t work with certain foods or medication; therefore, it is important to monitor the person using them.
+These types of antidepressants don’t work with certain foods or medications; therefore, it is important to monitor the person using them.

 Tricyclic Antidepressants or TCAs